flame-engine/flame/doc/tutorials/platformer/step_1.md

 then give it a **name**.
 For this tutorial and game, Ember will be on a quest to gather as many (GitHub) stars as possible and I will call the game, `Ember Quest`.

-Now it is time to get started but first, you need to go to the [bare flame game tutorial](../bare_flame_game.md) and complete the necessary setup steps.
+Now it is time to get started, but first you need to go to the [bare flame game tutorial](../bare_flame_game.md) and complete the necessary setup steps.
 When you come back, you should already have the `main.dart` file with the following content: